 Paddlefish netting and tagging was conducted on the Missouri River paddlefish population upstream of Ft.
 Peck Reservoir, and tagging and harvest records were maintained.
-A native species creel survey was conducted on a 28-mile stretch of the Missouri River.
-The fourth year of a four-year telemetry study was conducted on paddlefish in the Missouri River and young-of-year paddlefish surveys were conducted in the headwaters of Ft.
+A paddlefish creel survey was conducted on a 28-mile stretch of the Missouri River.
+The telemetry study was continued for a fifth year on paddlefish in the Missouri River and young-of-year paddlefish surveys were conducted in the headwaters of Ft.
 Peck Reservoir.
 Overall harvest on this population has been reduced in recent years, the average size of adult fish continues to decrease, and recruitment has been poor.
 As a result, regulations were changed in 2007 and were again restructured in 2008.
 Standardized gill netting and beach seining surveys were conducted at Fresno, Nelson, and Beaver Creek Reservoirs.
-Select ponds were sampled through Hill, Blaine, Phillips, Daniels, McCone, Richland, Roosevelt, Sheridan, and Valley Counties to assess fish population levels, survival and recruitment.
-Self-creel boxes were also maintained at select ponds in Hill, Blaine, and Phillips Counties to assess fishing pressure Results of all other sampling are presented.
+Select ponds were sampled through Hill, Blaine, and Phillips Counties to assess fish population levels, survival and recruitment.
+Self-creel boxes were also maintained at select ponds in Hill, Blaine, and Phillips Counties to assess fishing pressure.
+Results of all other sampling are presented.